A. The costs for 2014-2015 are:

 A. If you are selected to receive a named scholarship, please be aware that these awards will fund a portion of the Bucknell Need-Based Grant that you have already been awarded.
 Endowed funds are not in addition to previously awarded funds.
 Scholarships that are listed in the Bucknell catalog are predominantly need-based awards that were established by donors for special philanthropic purposes.
 Your completion of the online Named Scholarship Form will help us to award these named funds appropriately.
 Complete this form at myBucknell, under "Banner Web Tools for Students", click on "Student Disclosure/Named Scholarship Form".
 Recipients have an opportunity to meet representatives of named scholarship funds at Bucknell's annual Scholarship Day celebration during the spring semester.

-A. First-semester billing statements will be made available by Bursar Services in mid-July, and first-semester payments will be due the first week in August.
-Second-semester bills will be made available the first week in December, with payments due the first week in January.
+A. Fall semester billing statements will be made available by Bursar Services in mid-July, and fall semester payments will be due the first week in August.
+Spring semester bills will be made available the first week in December, with payments due the first week in January.
 If you enroll, you will find the exact due dates in B-bill, your Bucknell billing account accessible through your myBucknell login.
 Scholarships or loans awarded by other agencies may be deducted from the billing statement amount and the balance paid to the university.
 Please be aware that if your financial aid file is not complete by the time you receive your first billing notice in July, any previously awarded financial aid may be rescinded, and it is possible that Bursar Services may charge late fees to your student account.
+Also, if you still owe a balance for the previous academic year, you will not receive financial aid for the upcoming year until your previous balance is paid.
 Bucknell charges a late fee of one percent of the unpaid balance at the end of each month for accounts with outstanding balances due to the non-receipt of scholarships or loans.
 If you have specific questions about your bill, you may contact Bursar Services at 570-577-3733 or email@example.com.

 A. The timing of your withdrawal from the University may result in outstanding financial obligations.
 Until the withdrawal process is completed by the Registrar's Office, no refunds, if applicable, can be initiated.
 You can find the details of the University's Credit and Refund Policies, including guidance on the return of Federal Student Aid requirements published in the Finances and Financial Aid section of the University catalog.
 Questions regarding potential financial obligations and refunds should be directed to Bursar Services at 570-577-3733 or firstname.lastname@example.org.